aidanandrucyk/mbs_data_storytelling/README.md

 assets/ contain all images used to populate the website.

 quiz_logic.js is our JavaScript code to make the quiz functional, display differing results, and send users their results.

+server.js is our Javascript code for the server-side setup of code that sends the client an email of their results.
+More information can be found in hand-off slides 28+29

 index.html is our primary markup document to fill and structure our website.